 Judges are instructed to allow flowers cultivated or not, pictorial or natural.

-They are to judge images on their technical merit and their impact only.
+They are to judge images on their technical merit as well as compositional and artistic impact.

 There are 3 competition groups, each judged separately.